smakus/Swift-Cache-Service/README.md

 # Swift-Cache-Service
 A simple cacheing service written in Swift for the cacheing of NSObjects and Codable.

-The formatting of this ReadMe garbage, and the code interpreter part of it doesn't work right.
-Pay attention to what is code and what is explanation.

 General NSObject, NSCoding class implementation example:

 ```swift